williamhullender/osticket-prereqs/README.md

 </p>
 <br />

-Type "Everyone" in the box
+Type "Everyone" in the box, then click ok.

 </p>
 <br />